fieldtrip/website/example/ssvep.md

 ## Analyze experimental data

 The design of a trial is shown in the figure below.
 On each trial, a ring is flashing at 8.33 Hz for 4.56 s (at 100 Hz, on for 6 frames and off for 6 frames).
 During this time, a 100-ms rectangle is shown about every 1 s for four times.
 In a block of 40 trials, the task is either low load (i.e., count color, e.g., black) or high load (i.e., count a certain combination, e.g., black horizontal rectangle and white vertical rectangle).
 After each trial, subjects report if they counted 2 or 3 targets.
-Within each block, the ring is shown at four excentricities: 2, 3, 4, and 6 visual degrees (10 trials at each excentricity), in pseudorandom order for each subject.
+Within each block, the ring is shown at four eccentricities: 2, 3, 4, and 6 visual degrees (10 trials at each excentricity), in pseudorandom order for each subject.
 Load levels alternate between blocks (i.e., LHLHLHLH or HLHLHLHL , counterbalanced across subjects).

-There are 2 loads x 4 blocks x 4 ring excentricities x 10 trials = 320 SSVEP trials.
+There are 2 loads x 4 blocks x 4 ring eccentricities x 10 trials = 320 SSVEP trials.
 Because 4 rectangles are shown within each trial, this gives 4 x 320 = 1280 rectangle trials.
 This gives a total of 320 + 1280 = 1600 trials.

 {% include image src="/assets/img/example/ssvep/ssvep.jpg" width="600" %}